The Divine Unity

 Shri Vishnu

 Note: One day in November 1993, as Kash sat with the Great Adi Shakti in his Sahasrara, Shri Padmanabha Sahodari Devi 1 decided to take him to visit Shri Vishnu and Lakshmi.
-She levitated him and they traveled at stupendous speed and soon reached their destination that was engulfed in thick mist.
-Kash could hardly see more than a few feet.
+She levitated him and they travelled at stupendous speed, soon reaching their destination which was engulfed in thick mist.
+In fact, Kash could hardly see more than a few feet in front of him.

-They landed on something unusual, and felt alive.
+They landed on something unusual, which felt alive.

-Kash was introduced by Shri Mataji to Shri Vishnu and MahaLakshmi.
-Kash saw the lotus-eyed Supreme Personality of God resting peacefully on the lap of Lord Ananta Sesa.
-The complexion of Shri Vishnu, who was wearing yellow garments, was like a dark-blue cloud.
-His face was very handsome and cheerful with its smiling glance and lovely eyebrows, its raised nose and finely formed ears, and its beautiful cheeks and red lips.
-Shri Vishnu's broad shoulders and expansive chest were beautiful, and His arms long and stout.
-His neck was strong, His navel deep, and His abdomen bore lines like those on a banyan leaf.
+Upon Shri Mataji introducing Kash to Shri Vishnu and Mahalakshmi, the young boy took in the stunning scene of the lotus-eyed Supreme Personality of God wearing yellow garments against a complexion as of dark-blue cloud, and who was resting peacefully on the lap of Lord Ananta Sesa.
+His face was very handsome and cheerful with a smiling glance that revealed lovely eyebrows, a raised nose, finely formed ears, beautiful cheeks and red lips.
+The broad shoulders and expansive chest were beautiful and His long arms revealed great strength.
+His neck was strong, the navel deep and His abdomen bore lines like those on a banyan leaf.
 He had large loins and hips, thighs like an elephant's trunk, and shapely knees and shanks.
-His raised ankles reflected the brilliant effulgence emanating from the nails on His petal-like toes of His lotus feet of causeless mercy, revealing the most beautiful flowerlike division.
+His raised ankles reflected the brilliant effulgence emanating from the nails on His petal-like toes of His lotus feet of causeless mercy, revealing the most beautiful flowerlike division.]

 Adorned with a head gear, bracelets and armlets, which were all bedecked with many brilliant gems, and also a belt, a sacred thread, necklaces, ankle bells and earrings, the Lord shone with dazzling effulgence.
 In one hand He held a lotus flower, in the others a discus, club and conch shell.
 Gracing His broad chest were the Srivasta mark, the brilliant Kaustubha gem and a flower garland.